CorVel Co. (NASDAQ:CRVL) Chairman V Gordon Clemons Sells 2,000 Shares

 CorVel Co.
-(NASDAQ:CRVL) Chairman V Gordon Clemons sold 2,000 shares of the business’s stock in a transaction dated Thursday, February 10th.
-The shares were sold at an average price of $160.04, for a total value of $320,080.00.
-The transaction was disclosed in a document filed with the Securities & Exchange Commission, which can be accessed through this hyperlink.
+(NASDAQ:CRVL) Chairman V Gordon Clemons sold 2,000 shares of the stock in a transaction dated Wednesday, February 16th.
+The stock was sold at an average price of $165.59, for a total transaction of $331,180.00.
+The sale was disclosed in a document filed with the SEC, which is available at the SEC website.

 V Gordon Clemons also recently made the following trade(s):